 Fax no.:

-(b) The Relevant Agent shall, promptly upon request from any party to this Deed, give to that party the address, telex number or facsimile number of any other party applicable at the time for the purposes of this Clause 28.
+(b) The Senior Agent or, as the case may be, the Junior Creditors and Subordinated Lenders shall, promptly upon request from any party to this Deed, give to that party the address, telex number or facsimile number of any other party applicable at the time for the purposes of this Clause 28.

 Facsimile notices

-The Borrower shall indemnify the Relevant Agent against any loss or liability which the Relevant Agent incurs as a result of the Relevant Agent accepting and/or acting upon any instructions under this Deed received by the Relevant Agent from an Obligor by facsimile and which may not have been incurred if, at the time of receipt, the Relevant Agent had been given the instructions other than by facsimile.
+The Borrower shall indemnify the Senior Agent against any loss or liability which the Senior Agent incurs as a result of the Senior Agent accepting and/or acting upon any instructions under this Deed received by the Senior Agent from an Obligor by facsimile and which may not have been incurred if, at the time of receipt, the Senior Agent had been given the instructions other than by facsimile.

 WAIVERS, REMEDIES CUMULATIVE